rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySnappable.md

     - orgId - System.String: Org UUID.
     - onedriveSearchFilter - OnedriveSearchFilter
 - Returns O365OnedriveObjectConnection.
-### recoverypermissioncheck
-Get information about whether or not a user can recover specific objects.

-- There is a single argument of type CheckSnappablesRecoveryPermissionInput.
-- Returns CheckSnappablesRecoveryPermissionReply.
-### resourcespecs
-Describes the snappable resource specs.

-- There is a single argument of type list of SnappableIdentifierInputs.
-- Returns list of ResourceSpecs.
 ### search
 - There are 7 arguments.
     - first - System.Int32: Returns the first n elements from the list.